chrystalchern/xara-docs/source/about/features/index.rst

 Features
 ^^^^^^^^

+A strong feature of xara is its backwards compatibility with OpenSeesPy and Tcl scripts.
+This compatibility is described in `Compatibility <CompatibilityLayer>`_.
+..
    Xara offers several advanced features that make it a powerful tool for nonlinear finite element analysis:
    - **Mixed Formulations**: It supports mixed formulations for beams and solids, enabling accurate modeling of complex structural systems.
    - **Extensive Material Models**: With over 200 material models, Xara provides flexibility for simulating various materials and their nonlinear behaviors.
    - **Performance Optimization**: Built on the OpenSeesRT framework, Xara delivers substantial performance improvements over traditional interpreters.
    - **Continuation Algorithms**: These algorithms are designed to solve highly nonlinear problems efficiently, making Xara suitable for challenging engineering scenarios.
    - **Stateless Modeling**: Xara introduces a `Model` class for true stateless modeling, allowing users to work without relying on a single global program state.
    - `Compatibility Layer <CompatibilityLayer>`: Although *xara* in includes a completely rewritten interpreter architecture, compatibility layers allow legacy OpenSeesPy and Tcl scripts to run with minimal modifications.

 .. toctree::
    :hidden: